piecole/strucseq/README.md

 **strict** : bool, optional
     Whether to raise an exception if no interactions are found.
 If False then if no interactions are found will return an empty dictionary.
 The default is True.

-**max_residues** : int, optional
-    Maximum number of residues to check.
-If there are more residues than this in the structure then will return an empty dictionary.
-This is useful for ignoring large structures that will slow down a screen.
-The default is None.

 **debug** : bool, optional
     Whether to print debug information.
 The default is False.